IkshaMalhotra/AI_Enhanced_EHR_TeamA_Infosys_Springboard/milestone_2/Readme.md

 # **Milestone 2 — Medical Image Enhancement**

-Milestone 2 focuses on enhancing the visual quality of medical images collected in Milestone 1 using AI-based and classical image processing techniques.
-The goal is to improve clinical readability by correcting common quality issues such as noise, blur, low contrast, and poor resolution.
+Milestone 2 focuses on enhancing the visual quality of medical images collected in Milestone 1 using both AI-based and classical image processing techniques.
+The goal is to enhance clinical readability by correcting common quality issues such as noise, blur, low contrast, and poor resolution.

 This milestone prepares the imaging data for accurate downstream tasks including: